Jefferson Memorial: Opening and subsequent history

 On April 13, 1943, the 200th anniversary of Jefferson's birthday, the Jefferson Memorial was officially dedicated and opened by Roosevelt.
 At the time, Evans' statue had not yet been finished due to material shortages that emerged during World War II.
-Instead, the memorial opened with a temporary plaster cast statue similar to the bronze statue that Evans ultimately completed four years later, in 1947.
+Instead, the memorial opened with a temporary plaster cast statue similar to the bronze statue that Evans completed four years later.
 The statue's cast was developed by Roman Bronze Works in New York City.
+The statue was ultimately installed inside the memorial in April 1947.
+The ground around the monument began to visibly sag in the years after it was completed.